-It was not until four years later, however, that they finally won their first pennant and Japan Series.
+It was not until four years later, however, that they finally won their first pennant and Japan Series in 2013.
 Led by ace pitcher Masahiro Tanaka (24-0), they rewarded another legendary manager, Senichi Hoshino, with his first and only Japan Series win in five tries (with this, his third team).

 Franchise Established on: November 2, 2004

 Pacific League Pennants Won: 1 (2013)

 Spring Training Location: Kin Town, Okinawa